GAMES AND CULTURE

 upwards of

-.
+over 1 million concurrent viewers.
 While that might not yet stand up to

 the average NBA finals game or the Super Bowl, it does beat the average MLB game